Collection Notices

 • to manage complaints (but we will only disclose your personal information to the Department as a complainant with your consent unless otherwise permitted by law);

-• to meet our reporting, audit and access obligations under that contract; and
+• to meet our reporting, audit and access obligations under that contract;

 • in connection with the Department exercising various rights under that contract, and in connection with transition of the Service and the Website to the Department or its nominee when our contract ends; and